ibm-cloud-docs/CDN/verify-cdn-before-running.md

 In almost all operating systems, there is a local hosts file that maps hostnames to IP addresses, and changes there only affect your own computer without affecting how the domain is resolved worldwide.
 It's safe to point the domain to IBM CNAME by changing the local hosts file.
 See the following steps for how to do this.

-1. Get the Akamai edge server's IP address.
+1. Get the Akamai Edge server's IP address.

-   By performing name resolution of IBM CNAME, you can easily get IP addresses of Akamai edge server.
+   By performing name resolution of IBM CNAME, you can easily get IP addresses of Akamai Edge server.
 The `dig` result is similar to this one:

    ```bash
    dig +short cdnakaotn3exg6px.cdn.appdomain.cloud.